-- Helps the team to collect the data needed so that they can decide whether an application can be deployed or not deployed.
+- It helps the team collect the data needed to decide whether an application can be deployed or not deployed.

 GUI Testing in Different Ways

-There are three major GUI testers used by software experts worldwide to verify the precision and quality of graphical user interface elements.
+Software experts use three major GUI testers worldwide to verify the precision and quality of graphical user interface elements.

 Testers manually verified all graphics for the company document with the prerequisites.
 The multiplication (33X5), for instance, can be checked by manual testing.

-Record and Replay is and automated Graphical User Interface tool with that at the time of testing all the test are records.
+Record and Replay is an automated Graphical User Interface tool with all the test records at the time of testing.